 39 - 40

-Students who do not expect to receive placement credit for ENG 101 based on any one of the standardized measures indicated above should review the typical placement scenarios below to determine where to begin their writing instruction, ENG 100, ENG 101, or ENG 202.³
+Students who do not expect to receive placement credit for ENG 101 based on any one of the standardized measures indicated above should review the typical placement scenarios below to determine whether to begin their writing instruction in ENG 100, ENG 101, or ENG 202.*

 Typical Placement Scenarios

 - If you expect to receive placement credit for ENG 101 based on a standardized test score, as indicated by the placement chart, then you have fulfilled the first-year writing requirement.
 You will be awarded placement credit for ENG 101 based on any approved exemption-level standardized test score submitted to Undergraduate Admissions.
-Placement credit for ENG 101 based on IB scores is currently under review.
-Please send questions about credit based on IB scores to firstname.lastname@example.org.
 You should not register for ENG 101 if you expect to receive placement credit for the course.
 You may direct questions about placement credit based on standardized test scores to your academic advisor and/or Registration and Records.

-- If you expect to receive placement credit for ENG 100 (based on a score of 3-4 on the AP Language and Composition Test) but not for ENG 101, as indicated by the placement chart, then you should plan to enroll in ENG 101 in your first year at NC State in order to fulfill the ENG 101 first-year writing requirement.
+- If you expect to receive placement credit for ENG 100, but not for ENG 101, as indicated by the placement chart, then you should plan to enroll in ENG 101 in your first year at NC State in order to fulfill the ENG 101 first-year writing requirement.
 Review descriptions of the various kinds of learning environments in which ENG 101 is offered.
 Enroll in a section, whether face-to-face, hybrid, or online, that best matches your learning needs.